"Let me tell you

 The “Architecture” of the House

-House of ShAkE can be entered first through this online home, where you'll find House happenings, products, ways to support us & get involved, and most importantly portals to the "Suites" (for creators working on multiple or long-term projects) and "Rooms" (for those with single or short-term projects).
+House of ShAkE can be entered first through this online home, where you'll find House happenings, products, ways to support us & get involved, and most importantly portals to the "Rooms" (for creators whose work we're producing).
 This is also where potential clients can access our services: writing, editing, organization, design, layout & production, and eventually HouseParties, our bespoke special events.

-Streaming events & podcasts will appear here, in particular through the Porch of ShAkE.
+Streaming events & podcasts will appear here, in particular through the Porch.
 House on the Road will eventually tour our shows to various off-site locations, once the option again becomes available.

 For its approach to generating income, House of ShAkE takes its lead from models like the blend of patronage & popularity that sustained Shakespeare's company, or Jim Henson's use of commercial success to support his further creative explorations, or any of the examples of creative independence, pragmatic savvy & unpredictable synthesis that .